Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Variational Cohomology

 \subsection{Variational problems on fibre bundles}

 Before turning to the variational sequence we need to sketch out the basics of the variational calculus on fibre bundles.
 First of all, from now on we set $dim \, \bX = n$ and $dim \, \bY = n + m$.
-A $r$-th order Langrangian is a horizontal $n$-form $\lambda$ on $J^r \bY$.
+A $r$-th order Lagrangian is a horizontal $n$-form $\lambda$ on $J^r \bY$, in coordinates